-Most Amazon FBA sellers have had to deal with restock and storage limits over the last year.
+Most sellers have had to deal with Amazon FBA storage limits over the last year.
 There was no advance notice given before the shift from ASIN-based limits to category-based limits, which caused significant issues for many Amazon businesses.

 This is a wild situation and seems completely unfair.
 But let’s focus on objective metrics instead of emotions and find a way to avoid these problems.
 Below is an overview of what you need to know and how to deal with these changes.

 As long as you keep your IPI score at 500, you won't have to deal with storage limits.
 We recommend you take a peek at a recent entry on this written by Andrew Minalto on inventory performance index (IPI) and how to get it above 500.

 The problem is that Amazon's instructions for improving one's IPI in four important areas don't affect your restock limits.
 So all your hard work on one doesn’t necessarily help the other.
 So let's quickly go through the distinction between the two.

 According to Amazon's stated policy on restocking, IPI plays no role.
 The maximum number of units that can be sent to and stored in Amazon fulfillment centers is "based on past and expected sales" instead.
 But of course, this cannot possibly imply that larger sales equal higher restock restrictions.
 And we've been told about restock limits lowered at organizations with millions of dollars in revenue!